Third degree (complete) atrioventricular block

 Atrioventricular (AV) block is defined as a delay or interruption in the transmission of an impulse from the atria to the ventricles due to an anatomical or functional impairment in the conduction system.
-The conduction disturbance can be transient or permanent.
-The conduction can be delayed, intermittent, or absent.
-The commonly used terminology includes first degree (slowed conduction without missed beats), second degree (missed beats, often in a regular pattern, eg, 2:1, 3:2, or higher degrees of block), and third degree or complete AV block.
-(See "ECG tutorial: Atrioventricular block".)
+The conduction disturbance can be transient or permanent, with conduction that is delayed, intermittent, or absent.
+Commonly used terminology includes:

 - Narula OS, Javier RP, Samet P, Maramba LC.
 Significance of His and left bundle recordings from the left heart in man.
 Circulation 1970; 42:385.

 - Narula OS, Scherlag BJ, Javier RP, et al. Analysis of the A-V conduction defect in complete heart block utilizing His bundle electrograms.
 Circulation 1970; 41:437.

 - Guimond C, Puech P. Intra-His bundle blocks (102 cases).
 Eur J Cardiol 1976; 4:481.